 2.1.
 Numerical model of telecommunications data center

 To simulate the thermal behavior of a data center building and its cooling system we used a discrete time model adopted from previous work [8,12,13].
 The parameters of the model were fitted to the data collected from a geothermal heat pump cooling system installed in a small telecommunications data center in Ithaca, NY.
-The model represents the data center as a homogenous thermal mass, which temperature is controlled by the heat transfer through the building envelope, the internal heat gains from the IT equipment, and the operation of the cooling system.
+The model represents the data center as a homogenous thermal mass, in which temperature is driven by the heat transfer through the building envelope, the internal heat gains from the IT equipment, and the operation of the cooling system.
 The thermal inertia of the building is described by a dimensionless parameter a calculated as a function of the time step h, thermal capacitance C (in J/ºC), and thermal resistance R (in ºC/W):

 a=exp-hC∙R (1)